Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 In the evening people start bonfires in various places.
 Then around midnight lots of people let off fireworks lighting the sky full of different colours.
 You can celebrate at a bar or in the comfort of your home.
 But wherever you decided to celebrate it, it goes on until the crack of dawn.

-To start the New Year fresh the Dutch dip in the sea (or any water) on the first of January.
-This dip is broadcasted all over television and is called Nieuwjaarsduik (New Years Dive).
+To start the New Year fresh the a lot of Dutch people dip in the sea (or any water) on the first of January.
+In fact, it’s so popular that this dip is broadcasted all over television.
+It is called Nieuwjaarsduik (New Years Dive).

 When I first went for an interview one thing that suprised me was the dress code.
 On average the dress code for interviews and the work place are a lot more relaxed then most businesses in the UK.